 - actual value of the goods

-Some countries require invoices to be certified by a Chamber of Commerce or embassy.
+Some countries require invoices to be certified by a Chamber of Commerce.
 Your local Chamber of Commerce should be able to tell you the requirements of your target market.

 Export invoice currency